Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Experiments

 \subsection{Tracking and Editing with Gaussians}

-In addition to novel view synthesis, dynamic Gaussians are well suited for dense point tracking.
-In ~\Cref{tab:tracking-eval}, we report tracking on the Dycheck iPhone dataset in the setting without camera pose.
-We follow the official DyCheck evaluation and report the percentage of correct keypoints tracked (PCK-T) at a $5\%$ interval; we note that all DyCheck keypoints are in training-view images.
-As shown, DGMarbles significantly outperforms all other NeRF and Gaussian methods in tracking.
-We also visualize dense DGMarbles point tracks for both the training view \textit{and} a novel view in ~\Cref{fig:tracking-qual}.
-We see that DGMarbles successfully tracks the dense scene geometry.
-Furthermore, the visualization shows a clear distinction between foreground motion and the rigid background motion (which equals the inverse camera motion due holding out camera pose information).
+In addition to novel view synthesis, Gaussian trajectories are well suited for dense point tracking. ~\Cref{tab:tracking-eval} presents tracking accuracy on the Dycheck iPhone dataset in the setting with camera poses provided -- we follow the official DyCheck evaluation and report the percentage of correctly tracked keypoints (PCK-T) at a 5\% interval.

+As reported, Gaussian Marbles significantly outperforms other NeRF and Gaussian-based methods in tracking.
+Moreover, Gaussian Marbles shows a slight improvement over off-the-shelf CoTracker predictions.
+Notably, the scenes "Space Out" and "Wheel", where tracking performance lags behind CoTracker, have been reported to have inaccurate depth estimation ~\cite{som2024}.
+This suggests that Gaussian Marbles can incorporate 3D information to improve tracking, but fails to do so when 3D depth is unreliable.

-In ~\Cref{fig:tiger-qual}, we show that our tracking permits editing videos in a temporally consistent manner.
-We color the tiger blue in the first frame, and the Gaussian marbles propagate the edit throughout the entire video.
+~\Cref{fig:tracking-qual} visualizes dense Gaussian Marbles point tracks for training and novel views in the setting where camera pose is witheld -- Gaussian Marbles successfully tracks the dense scene geometry of both the foreground and background.
+In ~\Cref{fig:tiger-qual}, we show that tracking allows the editing videos in a temporally consistent manner.
+We color the tiger blue in the first frame and propagate the edit throughout the entire video.
 This emphasizes that dynamic Gaussians are a good choice of scene representation for editing applications.